BCDigSchol/rgov-data-mining/README.md

 | submitterName | organization | commentText | postedDate | attachmentCount |
 --- | --- | --- | --- | --- |

-- The column headings can be modified based on the attributes you wish to mine from the website
+- The column headings can be modified based on the attributes you wish to data mine from the website